Apart but together. Separated but connected.

 Celebrating the Holidays at Home

-Nevertheless, we have adapted, changing to meet today’s demands.
-As Jews, we have a talent for adapting.
-When we could no longer meet in person, we made our minyans over Zoom.
+As Jews, we have a knack for adapting.
+When we could no longer meet in person, we made minyans over Zoom.
 We held virtual learning sessions.
-We celebrated Mother’s Day and Father’s Day and we remembered, with Yizkor, our loved ones who are no longer with us – all online.
-When it was possible, we even met in person for socially distanced services.
+We celebrated Mother’s Day and Father’s Day.
+And we remembered, with Yizkor, our loved ones who are no longer with us.
+We did all of this online, still occasionally meeting in person for socially-distanced services.

 High Holidays Service Stream